nimiq-community/csharp-client/README.md

 nodejs index.js --protocol=dumb --type=full --network=test --rpc
 ```

-The tests are stored in `/NimiqClientTest` and can be run from the Visual Studio IDE.
+The tests are stored in `\NimiqClientTest` and can be run from the Visual Studio IDE.
 Alternatively you can run all the tests from the command line from the repository root directory:

 ```sh
 dotnet test